Tom Shadyac

-Thomas Peter Shadyac (born December 11, 1958) is an American director, screenwriter, producer, and author.
-The youngest joke-writer ever for comedian Bob Hope, Shadyac is widely known for writing and directing the comedy films Ace Ventura: Pet Detective, The Nutty Professor, Liar Liar, Patch Adams, and Bruce Almighty.
+Thomas Peter Shadyac (born December 11, 1958) is an American film director, producer, and writer.
+The youngest joke-writer ever for comedian Bob Hope, Shadyac is widely known for writing and directing the comedy films Ace Ventura: Pet Detective (1994), The Nutty Professor (1996), Liar Liar (1997), Patch Adams (1998), and Bruce Almighty (2003).
 In 2010, Shadyac retired from the comedy genre and wrote, directed, and narrated his own documentary film I Am, that explores his abandonment of a materialistic lifestyle following his involvement in a bicycle accident three years earlier.

 Shadyac is a former professor of communication at Pepperdine University's Seaver College.
 In 2011, he was a participant in the Conference on World Affairs.
 In 2015, Shadyac began teaching film at the University of Colorado Boulder, beginning with that year's Spring semester.
 Shadyac teaches film at the University of Memphis.

 Early life

 Shadyac was born in Falls Church, Virginia to Julie and Richard Shadyac, a lawyer.
 His mother was of Lebanese descent, while his father was of half-Irish and half-Lebanese ancestry.
 His mother, who died of cancer in 1998, had become semi-quadriplegic and spent much of Shadyac's adult life in a wheelchair.

 Shadyac attended J. E. B. Stuart High School in Falls Church, where he had played basketball, participated in the Key Club, and made the Junior National and National Honor Societies.
-In both 1975 and 1976, Shadyac was included in the now-defunct "Who's Who Among High School Students" website and book, prior to his graduation in 1976.
+In both 1975 and 1976, Shadyac was included in the now-defunct "Who's Who Among High School Students" book, prior to his graduation in 1976.

 As a pre-law student at the University of Virginia, Shadyac produced a poster entitled "Are You a Preppie?"
 Borrowing from the style of National Lampoon magazine, and based on the large number of preppies in Charlottesville and nearby Richmond, Virginia, the poster preceded the more well-known The Official Preppy Handbook.
 The poster went into multiple printings and served as a fundraiser for his fraternity, Sigma Chi.

 Shadyac graduated from UVA in 1981, and later received his master's degree in film from the UCLA Film School in 1989, after completing the critically acclaimed short film Tom, Dick and Harry.